alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

   </p>
 </div>

+Unlike variational autoencoders, this model does not use a probabilistic latent space with sampling.
+Instead, it directly maps input graph features to dual outputs (sequence and structure) through deterministic neural network transformations with attention mechanisms.

 The model was built for protein graphs as described, each node was characterized by a 38-dimensional feature vector comprising 7 physiochemical properties (size, flexibility, aromaticity, hydrogen bonding capacity, polarity, and electronic properties ), amino acid identity (22 dimensions, one-hot encoded) and secondary structure (9 dimensions, one-hot encoded).
 Each edge was characterized by the distance.
 The graph encoder employed a multi-layer Graph Attention Network (GAT) with residual connections, each of the 4 attention heads with 32 features for a total of 128 dimensions.
 Layer normalization was applied after each attention layer for training stability, while a 0.1 dropout rate was set to prevent overfitting.